SussexUCU/USS/data/README.md

 ## `assets_returns`
+These are the yearly USS reported assets and investment returns in the DB or income builder part of the pension fund.
+All given in the year they are reported meaning they are in the nominal-basis.
 | basis | year | source |
 |:--|:--|:--|
 | `nominal`| 1987-2021 |direct from Annual Report and Accounts.
 See each .csv file in the `assets_returns` data folder above for page of relevant USS Annual Report and Account filed in [docs/reports_accounts/](https://github.com/SussexUCU/USS/tree/main/docs/reports_accounts 'report_accounts') |